YouMeKim/beam-beats/README.md

 # Beam Beats Website
 Beam Beats Website

-The Beam Beats website is built in HTML JavaScript with support form a PHP, MySQL backend.
+The Beam Beats website is built in HTML and JavaScript with support from a PHP, MySQL backend.

 Using Beam Beats
 ------------------